hunterjackson/docs/source/rethink.rst

 ~~~~~~~~~~~~~

 The Sink supports topic routing that allows mapping the messages from topics to a specific table.
 For example, map a
 topic called "bloomberg_prices" to a table called "prices".
-This mapping is set in the ``connect.rethink.export.route.query``
+This mapping is set in the ``connect.rethink.sink.kcql``
 option.

 Example: